(Visible by default)

 Double-click or highlight a word to have it spellchecked.

 Speech is turned on by default.
-Click Speech icon to toggle speech feedback ON Speech On and OFF Speech Off.
+Click Speech icon to toggle speech feedback ON and OFF .

 Words typed or selected from the prediction list are read out loud.